RoboticGen/obo-tutor-backend-group-01/README.txt

 python -m venv env
 env/Scripts/activate

-3.Create a .env file inside the directory you're working with and add GOOGLE_API_KEY ="Your_API_key" inside it
+3.Create a .env file inside the directory you're working with and add OPENAI_API_KEY = "Your_API_key" inside it

 4. Then add dependencies